MattKevan/kevan.tv/_articles/can-an-artificial-intelligence-be-unreasonable.md

 Like most communities, Mumsnetters have developed their own particular slang and abbreviations, the knowledge of which is vital to fully understand what’s going on.
 Here's a quick primer: DH is ‘dear husband’, OH is ‘other half’, DD is ‘dear daughter’, DS is ‘dear son’, MIL is ‘mother in law’, CF is ‘cheeky fucker’.
 You get the idea.

-I wondered: could an AI be just as unreasonable as an angry sleep-deprived parent?
+The question was: could an AI be just as unreasonable as an angry sleep-deprived parent?

 After training a neural network on around 35,000 AIBU thread titles, it turns out that yes, yes it can.

 ## I hereby present: AIBU – Artificial Intelligences Being Unreasonable

 Pleasingly it seems to have grasped the AIBU question construction and Mumsnet abbreviations.
 And it turns out that artificial intelligences are just as concerned with pets, schools, children and misbehaving partners as the rest of us.
 We’re not so different after all…

 Changing the amount of randomness in the output affected the results more than I expected.
 Set it too low, and it just banged on about schools and job interviews like a tired dad at the end of a party.